Background

 April 2, 2026

-A knowledge graph is a collection of triples $(h, r, t)$: head entity, relation, tail entity. ("Berlin", capitalOf, "Germany") or ("Dog", isA, "Animal").
-These graphs are large but sparse: 93.8% of people in Freebase have no recorded birthplace, and 78.5% have no recorded nationality.
+A knowledge graph is a collection of triples : head entity, relation, tail entity. (“Berlin”, capitalOf, “Germany”) or (“Dog”, isA, “Animal”).
+These graphs are large but sparse: when Freebase was active, 71% of people had no recorded birthplace and 75% had no recorded nationality (West et al., 22).
 The standard task is link prediction: given (Berlin, capitalOf, ?) or (?, isA, Animal), rank the missing entity.

 But TransE fails structurally on certain relation types.
-For 1-to-N relations like (Britain, hasCity, ?), every correct tail entity must satisfy $h + r \approx t$ , which forces London, Manchester, and Edinburgh to have nearly identical embeddings.
-The model can't distinguish cities that share a country.
-Symmetric relations are worse: if $h + r = t$ and $t + r = h$ , then $r = 0$ , which collapses the relation entirely.The "married to" relation forces every married couple to share an embedding.
+For 1-to-N relations like (Britain, hasCity, ?), every correct tail entity must satisfy , which forces London, Manchester, and Edinburgh to have nearly identical embeddings.
+The model can’t distinguish cities that share a country.
+Symmetric relations are worse: if and , then , which collapses the relation entirely.The “married to” relation forces every married couple to share an embedding.
 Not ideal.

 An embedding that captures this needs three properties: